mudcube/Galactic.args/README.md

 1. **`type`:** String | constructor ***[optional]***

-  *If `type` is a string then it's assumed to be a [shortcut](#schema-shorthand-patterns).*
+  *If `type` is a String then it's assumed to be a [shortcut](#schema-shorthand-patterns).*

-  *If `type` is an object constructor then an equality check is performed.*
+  *If `type` is an Object constructor then an equality check is performed.*

-	*PRO TIP—See [Galactic.is(...)](https://github.com/mudcube/Galactic.js/blob/master/galactic.is.md) for a more in depth guide to the type checking engine used in `Galactic.args(...)`, along with information on how to create your own custom type validators.*
+	*PRO TIP—See [Galactic.is(...)](https://github.com/mudcube/Galactic.js/blob/master/galactic.is.md) for a more in depth guide to the type checking engine used in `Galactic.args(...)`, this comes along with information on how to create your own custom type validators.*

 2. **`validate`:** RegExp | Function ***[optional]***

-  *If `type` is matched, or is not set, then a `validate` function can be used to more specifically verify the match.
-This function receives 2-arguments `(value, type)`.
-It's expected to return true or false.*
+  *If `type` is matched, or `type` is not set, then a `validate` function can be used to more specifically verify the match.
+This `validate` function receives 2-arguments `(value, type)` and is expected to return true or false.*

 3. **`defaultValue`:** ***[optional]***

-  *If our value has failed `validate` then the `defaultValue` is used.
+  *If our value has failed the `validate` then the `defaultValue` is used.
 This can be any type of variable.*

 4. **`optional`:** Boolean ***[optional]***